sudar/posts-by-tag/README.md

 -   Option to specify the target attribute for links
 -   Option to display links to tag archive pages.
 -   Option to disable the cache if needed.
--   Option to enable Google Analytics tracking on the links (Only in [Pro Addon](http://sudarmuthu.com/wordpress/posts-by-tag/pro-addons) )
+-   Option to enable Google Analytics tracking on the links

 To add the widget, log into your WordPress admin console and go to Appearances -> Widgets.
 You will find the widget with the title "Posts By Tag".
 Drag and drop it in the sidebar where you want the widget to be displayed.